internetstandards/Internet.nl-dashboard/docs/render/markdown/3_email_templates.md

 ### What templates are available

-Currenty there is one feature that uses an e-mail template, which is scan_finished.
+Currently there is one feature that uses an e-mail template, which is scan_finished.
 When a scan is finished, this mail template is used to draft a mail.

 The scan finished template uses two sub-templates, which are: